Education: Successful completion of Year 10 or the equivalent level of study or mature aged entry

 Session 4: Project closure and team management

 A class case study that will evolve over the learning journey.
 The case study is used to guide the assessments for Assessment Task 2.
 The case study will be used in the workshops as well as the self-study and assessment components of the course.
-You should expect to allow about 2 days a month to complete the assessments required)
+Assessments are to be completed throughout the course duration as the case study evolves.

 The course is practical in nature and encourages students to take learnings from the workshop back to their workplace where they can employ and practice the skills that they have learned in the course.